apedrocsantos/ft_irc/README.md

 #### User message

 Command: USER
-Parameters: \<username> \<hostname> \<servername> \<realname>
+Parameters: \<username> \<ip> \<servername> \<realname>

-The USER message is used at the beginning of connection to specify the username, hostname, servername and realname of a new user.
+The USER message is used at the beginning of connection to specify the username, ip, servername and realname of a new user.

-Note that hostname and servername are normally ignored by the IRC server when the USER command comes from a directly connected client (for security reasons).
+Note that ip and servername are normally ignored by the IRC server when the USER command comes from a directly connected client (for security reasons).

 It must be noted that realname parameter must be the last parameter, because it may contain space characters and must be prefixed with a colon (’:’) to make sure this is recognised as such.